 QUARTET may change the way high blood pressure is managed in persons with hypertension

 Hypertension is common, and while many sufferers receive some treatment, most do not achieve blood pressure control.
-Evidence suggests that low dose blood pressure lowering combination therapycould achieve better and quicker BP control with less side-effects than current guideline recommended approaches.
+Evidence suggests that low dose blood pressure lowering combination therapy could achieve better and quicker BP control with less side-effects than current guideline recommended approaches.
 Combining different medicines into a single pill simplifies treatment and is likely to improve long-term adherence.
 Quartet is an initiative of The University of Sydney of Global Health in Sydney.
 The University of Sydney is a leading cardiovascular research centre in Australia and the CCRE at Curtin University is a strategic partner.
-It is a 3 month study with an opportunity to extend to 12 months.

 Register your interest